Post Summary: Everything you need to know about visiting Canyonlands in winter.

 BEFORE YOU GO

-If you’ll be visiting several National Parks in Utah, it’s suggested you buy a National Parks Pass.
+If you’ll be visiting several National Parks in Utah, we suggest buying a National Parks Pass.
 The pass allows you entrance into over 2000 federal land parks for a one-time annual fee.
 You can learn more and buy the national park pass here.

 WHERE TO STAY IN CANYONLANDS IN WINTER